Position Title: Facilities Technician I

 - Ability to handle multiple tasks and meet deadlines with a high degree of accuracy.

 - Ability to read and interpret electrical and mechanical manuals for operation, diagnostic needs and repair.

 - Ability to communicate effectively both verbally and in writing.

 - This position has no supervisory responsibilities.

 WORKING CONDITIONS/PHYSICAL DEMANDS:

-- Occasionally may require periods of physical exertion, requiring lifting, carrying, and positioning objects weighing 80 lbs., utilizing proper body mechanics and techniques.
+- May require periods of strenuous physical exertion, requiring lifting, carrying, and positioning objects weighing 80 lbs., utilizing proper body mechanics and techniques.